 The SPA Contract Team is responsible for processing all incoming Clinical Trial Agreements for the University.
-The following procedure ensure timely and efficient processing of these contracts.
-This procedure outlines the responsibilities of the PI and/or Administrator, and SPA during the submission and negotiations processes.
+The following procedure ensures timely and efficient processing of these contracts.
+This procedure outlines the responsibilities of the PI and/or Administrator, and SPA during the submission and negotiation processes.

-- Administrator and/or PI enters a complete proposal into Evisions indlcuing the following attachments
+- Administrator and/or PI enters a complete proposal into Cayuse indlcuing the following attachments

 - Clinical Trial Checklist